personio/newrelic-alert-manager/README.md

 * [APM alerting conditions](https://docs.newrelic.com/docs/alerts/new-relic-alerts/defining-conditions/create-alert-conditions)
 * [Infra alerting conditions](https://docs.newrelic.com/docs/infrastructure/new-relic-infrastructure/infrastructure-alert-conditions/rest-api-calls-new-relic-infrastructure-alerts) of type `infra_metric`

+If you are unable to create a particular alerting condition due to lack of support by the operator or the New Relic API, you can try to fall back to defining it as a NRQL alerting condition instead.
+An example of how to alert on web transaction percentiles is given in the FAQ section.

 With respect to notification channels, the currently supported types are Email and Slack channels.

 ### Deployment